vngnc3/erc1155snapshot/README.md

 ## Maintenance

 I created this tool to enhance the experience I'm creating with my NFT collections.
 Specifically the ever-ongoing [Incomplete Design](https://id.xxxxizzy.eth.limo/) and the experiments I'm doing around it.

-In the future, it would be nice if this tool has the option to snapshot from a previous block, but I have not found a convenient way to do so as of now.

 Hit me up on Twitter [@vngnc](https://twitter.com/vngnc) for anything you have in mind about this code (or everything else). 🖤